Bedford County Tennessee Fair

 Entry Process

 • Decide which lots you will be entering.
 Remember only 1 item can be entered in each lot.
-You may fill out the tags in the book by listing the lot number and checking pre 4-H, 4-H or Adult.
-Attach tag to item using pins, tape etc. on the left hand edge of the tag.
-Bring all items to the Covered Show Ring behind the Exhibition Room (Main Building) at the Agriculture and Education Center on 2119 Midland Road at the entry times listed below.
+You may fill out the tags in the book by listing the lot number and checking Youth 5-8, Youth 9-18 or Adult.
+Attach tag to the item using pins, tape, etc., on the left-hand edge of the tag.
+Bring all items to the Covered Show Ring behind the Exhibition Room (Main Building) at the Agriculture and Education Center at 2119 Midland Road at the entry times listed below.
 You will be entered into the computer and be given tags and a sheet of sticky labels with your name printed on it to attach to the labels at that time.
+If you would prefer to pre-register and skip the label line, please fill out the Fair Exhibition Entries pre-registration form and drop off or mail to the extension office by Wednesday, July 9 (UT/TSU Extension, 2105 Midland Road, Shelbyville, TN 37160).
+Labels will be pre-run to pick up when you arrive with your items.

 DEPARTMENT A: CREATIVE ARTS DEPARTMENT